Susannah Gill MBACP

 What is integrative relational counselling?

 There are so many counsellors and therapists practicing in so many modalities that it's easy to become overwhelmed when trying to find the right match for you.
-Research consistently shows, though, that regardless of modality or technique, what's important for a positive outcome in counselling is a good, trusting relationship between you and the counsellor.
-Many people struggle to relate to or feel safe with a counsellor who adopts a stereotypical "blank screen" persona; I bring to my clients a commitment to being a real, caring and collaborative human being.
+Research consistently shows, though, that regardless of modality or technique, what's important for a positive outcome is a good, trusting relationship between you and the therapist.
+Many people struggle to relate to or feel safe with a therapist who adopts a "blank screen" persona; I bring to my clients a commitment to being a real, caring and collaborative human being.

 How to get in touch: